 for Extracurricular Service

-Current 7th and 8th graders: Click the following link to complete the Summit Academy Service-Learning Application for junior high students.
+Click the following link to complete the Summer Service-Learning Application for Junior High Students.
 (You must be logged in to your MPS account to continue.)
 Once you have submitted the form, your application will be reviewed.
 If approved, you will receive an email with your time card.
 You will need to print your time card and get it signed as you complete the service.
 You will need a new application and time card for each organization that you serve.
 You will need 50 hours by the end of your 8th grade year in order to qualify for the Silver Service award.
 You must complete a reflection project at the end of each school year in order for the hours to be recorded.
 More details will be emailed to Service-Learning participants in April.
-(If you do not receive a time card or explanation within 24 business hours, you should contact Brittany Schreiber at email@example.com to be sure your application was received.)
+6th graders going into 7th grade may start earning hours the first day of summer, starting May 24th, 2019.
+(Use the link above).

 What is It?

 When it comes to earning Service-Learning hours, there are two options.
 Option A occurs when a teacher conducts a Service-Learning project in their club or classroom.
 While students may receive a time card, students are not required to submit an application to the Service-Learning coach.
 In addition, reflection occurs within the club or classroom, therefore students do not need to submit a reflection project to their Service-Learning coach in May.